tekperfect/TerraForm-Docsify/Lessons/02-TF-Files.md

 ## 🏆 Learning Objectives

-1. Creating a Basic Infrastructure with terraform
+1. Creating a Basic Infrastructure with Terraform
 1. Find `provider` and associated documentation
 1. Creating `.tf*` files

-## 🅰️ language
+## 🅰️ Language

-Terraform language is writin in haschicorp configuration language in `.tf` file, it is simmilar to a json format
+Terraform language is written in Haschicorp configuration language in `.tf` file, it is similar to a json format.

-Within every main `.tf` file or the file terraform builds off of two main blocks: `provider` and  `rescource`.
-Each of these blocks are resposible for a specific declerative result of the terraform build.
-They will always follow this **syntax**
+Every main `.tf` file builds off of two main blocks: `provider` and  `rescource`.
+Each of these blocks are responsible for a specific declarative result of the Terraform build.
+They will always follow this **syntax**.

 ```json
 <Block Type> "<Provider> or <Rescource Type>" "<Local Name>" {